mourisl/centrifuger/README.md

 The default --bmax and --dcv option may be inefficient for building indexes for larger genome databases, please use --build-mem option to specify the rough estimation of the available memory.

-Here is a list of pre-built indexes:
+Here is a list of pre-built indexes (The pre-built RefSeq and NCBI nt indices have some inconsistency issues with the current release v1.0.9.
+Please use "git clone" to get the github version.
+This will be fixed soon):

 | Title | Link | Date |
 |-------|------|------|